How to upgrade JReviews

 Upgrading JReviews does not remove your configuration settings, or any of your existing data such as listings and reviews.
 These are stored in the database and the upgrades affect mostly the file system.
 If an upgrade requires database changes, then this is automatically taken care of by JReviews.
 If you've made any theme or code changes, you should make a backup of your modified files before proceeding with the upgrade.

-Remember to backup any files you've customized because they will be replaced during the upgrade.
+Remember to backup any files you've customized because they will be replaced during the update.
 You can use the JReviews Code Overrides to move the files outside the core folders to prevent them from being overwritten.

-The upgrade doesn't work, what now?
+The update doesn't work, what now?

 Otherwise, for Joomla users, try enabling FTP Layer in Joomla Global Configuration and try again.
 If that doesn't help, use your ftp client to temporarily modify the permissions of the Joomla /tmp folder to 777 and do the same with the components' administrator and frontend folders.
 For example /administrator/components/com_jreviews and /components/com_jreviews.